You are currently viewing What Factors Affect The Efficiency of a Centrifugal Pump?

-What Factors Affect The Efficiency of a Centrifugal Pump
+What Factors Affect The Efficiency of a Centrifugal Pump?

 When we talk about the efficiency of a machine, we are basically referring to its capability to convert one form of energy to another.
 How well the machine does it becomes efficient.
 Let’s say we are supplying one unit of energy to a machine and its output is a half unit, we say that the efficiency of the machine is 50%.